Short URL for this page:

 Besides McClellan's voluminous report giving a complete history of his career during the Rebellion, he wrote many other able papers.
 The Memoirs, entitled "McClellan's Own Story," prepared by a friend after his death, was an unfortunate publication for his memory.

 Notwithstanding my warm affection for McClellan, I must admit that he, with all his military knowledge and personal daring, lacked many of the essentials to form a great general.
-But never having seen much of him in his later life, I submit the opinion of his friend and fellow-cadet, Professor Indicates a West Point graduate and gives his Class.Henry Coppée, LL.
+But never having seen much of him in his later life, I submit the opinion of his friend and fellow-cadet, Professor Indicates a West Point graduate, Class of 1845: a link to his biographical entry in Cullum's Register.Henry Coppée, LL.
 D., who says: "McClellan was modest and retiring, and had withal a great self-respect, a gracious dignity.
 His personal magnetism has no parallel in military history, except in that of the first Napoleon; he was literally the idol of his officers and men.
 They would obey him when all other control had failed.
 In the opinion of many, he was unduly careful of his troops, so that his power to organize was neutralized by his caution in the field.
 He was a clear writer and an effective speaker.
 As a student of military history, he had no superior in his systematic knowledge of wars, battles, and tactics.
 He was also an accomplished engineer.
 His plans of campaign were just, p255 clear, and timely; but any interference with them threw him back upon his natural caution, and caused him to take more time to reorganize and recast than the exigencies of war and the rapid movements of the enemy would permit.
 He believed himself the personal butt of the Administration, and that it did not wish him to succeed.
 He was constantly engaged in controversies, and his despatches, reports, and later papers are always in the tone of one vindicating himself from real or fancied injustice.
 He was a man of irreproachable character, a model Christian gentleman in every situation of life."

 The Author's Note: